 Ants and Birds

-Ants are pests which tend to burrow.
-The attack the root of the cannabis plants, resulting in wilting and eventually death.
+Ants are pests that tend to burrow.
+They attack the root of the cannabis plants, resulting in wilting and eventually death.
 Besides that, these pests are also indicators that other pests e.g. whiteflies and aphids have infested your cannabis.
-On the other hand, birds are extremely helpful pests which may remove other attackers.
+On the other hand, birds are extremely helpful pests that may remove other attackers.
 They feast on caterpillars and ants.
 However, they love seeds which means that they might eat up your cannabis seeds even before they sprout.

 Tools for Early Detection of Pests